 Deltaville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Deltaville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Deltaville doesn't have a public transportation system that people use for their commute.

 The people who call Deltaville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deltaville residents report their race to be White.
-Important ancestries of people in Deltaville include English, Irish, Polish, Italian, and German.
+Important ancestries of people in Deltaville include Irish, English, Italian, German, and Polish.

 The most common language spoken in Deltaville is English.
 Other important languages spoken here include Greek and Italian.